Tug of Words

-Tug of Words is an American television game show that premiered on Game Show Network on November 8, 2021.
+Tug of Words is an American television game show that aired on Game Show Network from November 8, 2021 to February 15, 2023.

 Gameplay

 Season 1

 The game is played over three rounds.
 The first two rounds are played to earn an advantage in the third round, and the team that wins the third round wins $1,000 and the chance to play the bonus round to increase their winnings to $10,000.

 Round 1

-Four three-letter words are shown to the teams; each word is the starting point for a word chain.
+Four three-letter words are shown to the teams, each word is the starting point for a word chain.
 One team chooses a starting word, and the host reads a clue to another word (which may be a proper noun or abbreviation); the player must change one letter in the starting word to make the correct word (e.g., CAT to CUT).
 The next clue is read to the other player, who must in turn change a letter to make a new word.
 Each correct answer moves an on-screen pennant marker one space towards that team's side of the set, while there is no penalty for an incorrect answer or no answer.

 During a team's turn, the players must alternate turns without conferring, and must also wait for the host to read the entire clue before answering.
 If either rule is violated, the answer is treated as incorrect (even if it is otherwise correct) and the next clue is read.

 Once the first team has completed its turn, the other team chooses one of the three remaining starting words and plays its own set of clues.
 Each team has 40 seconds to solve as many words as possible, and the team that has the marker on its side after both teams have played once wins a pennant-style flag.
-(If the marker is at the neutral position after both teams have played, then neither team wins the flag.)
+(If the marker is at the neutral position after both teams have played, then neither team wins the flag).
 The teams then play another pair of turns with the remaining two words, and the winner of that pair of turns also wins a flag.